 Department of Naval Science

-The purpose of the Naval Reserve Officers Training Corps is to provide a source of highly qualified officers to serve on United States Navy ships, submarines, and aircraft, or in the United States Marine Corps.
-The NROTC program also offers scholarships for students pursuing a degree in nursing.
+The purpose of the NROTC is to provide a source of highly qualified officers to serve on United States Navy ships, submarines, and aircraft, or in the United States Marine Corps.
 Students (midshipmen) who obtain a baccalaureate degree and who satisfy academic and physical requirements are commissioned as either ensigns in the Navy or second lieutenants in the Marine Corps.
-Nursing degree students receive commissions as ensigns in the Navy Nurse Corps.
 Students may participate in NROTC in one of two programs: the NROTC Scholarship Program or the NROTC College Program.
 NROTC scholarships provide for tuition, books, fees, uniforms, and a monthly allowance of $250 to $400.
 Students participating in the college program receive their NROTC books, uniforms, and a monthly allowance of $350 to $400 during their junior and senior years.
 A major advantage of the college program is the excellent opportunity it offers to win two- and three-year NROTC scholarships.

 Regardless of enrollment category, many features are common to both programs:

-• All midshipmen who successfully complete program and graduation requirements receive commissions as officers in the Navy or Marine Corps.
+All midshipmen who successfully complete the program and graduation requirements receive commissions as officers in the Navy or Marine Corps.

-• Applicants are considered without regard to race, sex, creed, or religion.
+Applicants are considered without regard to race, sex, creed,

 We are dedicated to ensuring that each midshipman leads a full and productive University life.
 Midshipmen are encouraged to participate on University athletic teams as well as in campus politics, fraternities, sororities, intramurals, and other organizations.
 Additionally, midshipmen are provided an outstanding opportunity to examine and experience many alternative career paths, social events, and experiences through field trips, summer cruises, and the midshipman military organization.